WMTU/wmtu.mtu.edu/station-documents.md

 __Section 1.__ General Staff meetings

 1. General Staff meetings shall be called by the General Manager at least once per week during the academic year, excluding term breaks, and at other times deemed necessary.
 2. Unless excused beforehand by the General Manager or his or her designate, attendance of General Staff meetings is mandatory for all Senior Staff members and General Staff members within the organization.
+In the event attendance to a General Staff meeting by a General Staff member is not possible, prior notice MUST be given to the Secretary (or attendance record keeper as designated by the General Manager).
 3. The purpose of General Staff meetings shall be to review budget expenditures, approve expenditures outside of the budget, approve amendments to the Constitution and Bylaws, elect Senior Staff members, appoint General Staff members, approve General Staff appointments, take action concerning the removal or reinstatement of Staff members, and make other decisions concerning the smooth operation of the Station.
 4. A majority of General Staff members must be present to constitute a quorum at a General Staff meeting.
 5. The General Manager shall only vote at General Staff meetings in the event of a tie.